-Clause 52 (Time limits) provides that all time limits set by a contracting authority for a procurement process must be the same for all suppliers (equal treatment provision).
+Section 54 (Time limits) provides that all time limits set by a contracting authority for a procurement process must be the same for all suppliers (equal treatment provision).
 Additionally, when setting time limits, contracting authorities must have regard to:

-- the nature and complexity of the contract or any modification to the tender notice/associated documents; - the need for site visits, physical inspection, other practical steps or subcontracting; - the nature and complexity of any modification made to the tender notice or associated tender documents; and - the importance of avoiding unnecessary delay.
+- the nature and complexity of the contract or any modification to the tender notice/associated documents; - the need for site visits, physical inspection or other practical steps; - the need for subcontracting; - the nature and complexity of any modification made to the tender notice or associated tender documents; and - the importance of avoiding unnecessary delay.

-Clause 52 also sets out the following minimum time limits which must be adhered to during the "participation period" and "tender period" of a procurement process:
+Section 54 also sets out the following minimum time limits which must be adhered to during the "participation period" and "tender period" of a procurement process:

-Participation Period (day following invitation to submit requests to participate until day of deadline for submission):
+Participation Period (commencing on the day following invitation to submit requests to participate and lasts until day of deadline for submission):